creative-passport/artist-hub/index.md

 ## Testing

-- Both the Frontend and the Backend will be covered via unit tests as well as Integrations tests,
+- Both the Frontend and the Backend will be covered via integrations tests, including database calls as well as the API

 ## Deployment